aka: Darksiders II

 - Evil Sounds Deep

 - He Who Must Not Be Seen: So far, while he's been talked about, he hasn't actually been seen in person in the games are any of the promotional material.
+The one time he does show up is in the post-credits scene of Darksiders 2.
+But even then, we never actually see his appearance.

 - No Name Given: He's only been called Lucifer in promotional materials, in the games he's always called the "Dark Prince" or "Dark One", and it took some clarification by the game's creators to clear up and state that Lucifer and the demon talked about as the ruler of Hell in the games are the same demon.